nothingIsMere/radlands-online/docs/GAME_RULES.md

 Players sit on opposite sides of the table facing each other.
 In the center of the table, accessible to both players:

-1. Shuffle and place the camp deck A .
+1. Shuffle and place the camp deck.
-2. Place the extra water discs (black) B .
+2. Place the extra water discs (black).
-3. Shuffle and place the draw deck, leaving space for a discard pile beside it C .
+3. Shuffle and place the draw deck, leaving space for a discard pile beside it.

 PLAY AREA SETUP